 You’ve already checked many of the boxes off of your estate planning checklist.
 You have named a guardian for your children and you have provided for your children, other relatives, and favorite charities through your will and trust documents.
-However, there is another important member of the family that you might want to provide for whom you may not have thought of yet.
+However, your pets are important members of the family that you might want to provide for whom you may not have thought of yet.
+Here are a few reasons to think about your pets in your estate plan.

 If you fail to provide for your pet in your estate plan then your pet could be at risk of being sent to a shelter or, worse, being put to sleep when you are no longer able to care for your pet.
 You don’t want your pet to be a financial burden to your loved ones, but you do want someone whom you love and trust to care for your beloved pet.